jonniedarko/Notes/posts/Node.rest.2.md

 Dollar Sign Operator Escaping
 >Field names in MongoDB’s query language have semantic meaning.
 The dollar sign (i.e $) is a reserved character used to represent operators (i.e. $inc.) Thus, you should ensure that your application’s users cannot inject operators into their inputs.

 So While we may not need to worry about SQL injection, we do need to consider the `$` issue.
-There are many ways to approach this for example sawpping it for it's unicode character but we're gona be lazy and just reject any values that ask for it.
+There are many ways to approach this for example swapping it for it's unicode character but we're gona be lazy and just reject any values that ask for it.
 Our username and password already do this as they do not allow characters outside of Alpha Numerical.
 We could apply this current validation to the first and second name but for the hell of it we'll create a new method.
 Add the following to our *"user.validation.js"* file:

 ```js
 isSafe: function (input)